Which alterations do I need permission for?

 If you are in doubt, check with the local planning office through your local authority.

-For more information on obtaining planning permission and to find your local authority, find out here.
+For more information on obtaining planning permission and to find your local authority.

 Now you know what you need permission for you might want to take a look through the FAQs below: